Newspaper says Turkey has audio of Saudi writer's slaying

 Those policies are all seen as initiatives of the crown prince, who has also presided over a roundup of activists and businessmen.

 Gambrell reported from Dubai, United Arab Emirates.
-Associated Press writers Zeke Miller in Washington and Suzan Fraser in Ankara contributed to this report.
+Associated Press writers Zeke Miller and Darlene Superville in Washington and Suzan Fraser in Ankara contributed to this report.